-In addition, Mr. Boutros’s prosecutorial successes have earned him some of the highest honors from the government, law enforcement and legal communities.
+Mr. Boutros’s successes have earned him recognition from the government, law enforcement and legal communities.
 In 2015, the Federal Law Enforcement Officers Association selected Mr. Boutros as the national prosecutor of the year, presenting him with the prestigious National Prosecutorial Award.
 In 2015, he was also elected into the American Law Institute.
-In 2014, the American Bar Association awarded Mr. Boutros the Criminal Justice Section’s Norm Maleng Minister of Justice Award, among the highest awards the ABA can confer upon a prosecutor.
-In addition, the FBI, the U.S. Department of Homeland Security, and U.S. Customs and Border Protection have presented Mr. Boutros with some of their highest honors.
+In 2014, the American Bar Association awarded Mr. Boutros the Criminal Justice Section’s Norm Maleng Minister of Justice Award, among the highest honors the ABA can confer upon a prosecutor.
+The FBI, the U.S. Department of Homeland Security and U.S. Customs and Border Protection have also presented Mr. Boutros with some of their highest honors.
 In addition, senior government officials have showcased his cases in their testimony before Congress, including hearings before the U.S. Senate and U.S. House of Representatives.
 In 2018, Mr. Boutros and his work were featured in the debut of Netflix’s documentary series on food fraud, Rotten, in the episode, “Lawyers, Guns, and Honey.”
 Mr. Boutros is a frequent legal commentator on national and international television.